What is the relationship between Triple-R Lights and Lazer Lamps?

 Is the lens really 'unbreakable'?

-The lens on our products is 3mm thick Lexan GE Polycarbonate with a hardcoat lacquer, they are fully stone chip and impact resistant.
+The lens on Triple-R Lights are made from 3mm thick Lexan GE Polycarbonate with a hardcoat lacquer, making them fully stone chip and impact resistant.
 We are so confident in the strength of our lenses that they come with a full guarantee - if they crack or break (unless caused by intentional duress) we'll offer a replacement free of charge.
 In the event of a vehicle collision or other substantial heavy impact causing lamp/lens damage, we are happy to supply a replacement lens and we also offer a lens replacement service for a small charge.
 Spare fascia parts are also available.
 See our terms for details.

 Are spare parts available?

 It depends.
 If you’re using the lamp for off-roading for example, we know that the lamps can sustain some pretty hefty impacts during competition driving.
-Some cosmetic parts of the lamps are fully serviceable/replaceable without having to break the lens seal (i.e. water-tightness).
+Some cosmetic parts of the lamps are fully serviceable or replaceable without having to break the lens seal (i.e. water-tightness).
 We are happy to supply replacement parts to our customers, see our terms for details.

 Are the lights road legal, and are there any special mounting requirements?

 Our lights are approved to specific UNECE regulations, albeit these accreditations are not recognised in North America.
-At the time of writing our lights have not undergone SAE/DOT apporvals, but this is something we will consider in the future.
+At the time of writing our lights have not undergone SAE/DOT approvals, but this is something we will consider in the future.
 Until that time all lights for use in the US should be operated via an independent switch.
 Regarding mounting requirements, please consult the installation instructions and any applicable regulations for your vehicle and state.